ghost-fvtt/FVTT-Autocomplete-Inline-Properties/README.md

 This module currently offers built in support for the dnd5e system, though I am more than willing to accept pull requests to support other systems.
 Modules that add their own sheets and fields can add those fields to the AIP configuration as desired.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for a guide on how to add support for your system or module.

 ## License

 Licensed under the GPLv3 License (see [LICENSE](LICENSE)).